Thanks Maggie

 First Art PORTRAIT commission.
 First Art is an arts partnership bringing together communities within the former coalfields of North Nottinghamshire and

-North-East Derbyshire through arts projects funded by Arts Council England’s
+North-East Derbyshire through arts projects funded by Arts Council England’s Creative People and Places programme.

 Published in: